hpparvi/ull_tp_2425/exercises/pc/ex3/README.md

 7. ```Initialization of particle accelerations```: each process sets the acceleration of its assigned particles to zero.

 8. ```Force calculation and acceleration update```: each process calculates the forces between its particles using the Barnes-Hut tree algorithm.
 The forces are computed based on the tree of particles built in the previous step.
-Then, the processes gather particle data using MPI_Allgatherv to update all particles' information.

 9. ```Opening output file```: the master process opens the output file to store the results of the simulation.